 When is the enrolment period?

 Enrolment period for the MBA programme annually starts on 1st August.
 The latest possibility to enrol for new students into the MBA programme is annually the day before the welcome week kick-off date.

 Which documents do I have to bring for enrolment?

-In order to become fully enrolled you need to make sure that you bring everything that is listed on your pre-enrolment certificate in the e-mail that you´ll recive from the Registrar´s Office after your official admission.
-Before the enrollment date, you should upload your portrait picture via your personal online application account before the enrolment date in order to be equipped with your personal student ID-Card and so being able to make use of the public transportation, the dining halls and other student facilities and special offers.
+In order to become fully enrolled you need to make sure that you bring everything that is listed on your pre-enrolment certificate in the e-mail that you´ll receive from the Registrar´s Office after your official admission.
+Before the enrolment date, you should upload your portrait picture via your personal online application account before the enrolment date in order to be equipped with your personal student ID-Card and so being able to make use of the public transportation, the dining halls and other student facilities and special offers.
 There are at least 6 documents that you'll have to bring (if applicable: plus other documents that are mentioned in the letter of acceptance)

 - letter of acceptance from the registrar's office

 - identity card or passport

 - original diploma documents (or a legalised copy of the translation)